 The Company's immediate parent company is Bupa Finance plc, which has a number of listed debt securities in issue.
-Therefore, Bupa Ltd is required to operate in accordance with the relevant UK Listing Rules, Disclosure Guidance and Transparency Rules and the EU Market Abuse Regulation in respect of its announcements of financial results and operations.
+Therefore, Bupa, the ultimate parent company, is required to operate in accordance with the relevant UK Listing Rules, Disclosure Guidance and Transparency Rules and the EU Market Abuse Regulation in respect of its announcements of financial results and operations.

-The Board has a number of ways in which it engages with its ultimate shareholder, Bupa Ltd. These include:
+The Board has a number of ways in which it engages with Bupa.
+These include:

-- adherence to the matters reserved for the Bupa Ltd Board; - a current Bupa Ltd Non-Executive Director sits on the Board; - periodic attendance of Group Senior Management individuals, who exercise significant influence over the Company, at Board meetings; - annual attendance of the Board Chair and Chief Executive Officer at the Bupa Ltd Board; - annual attendance of the Risk, Remuneration and Audit Committee Chairs at Bupa Ltd's equivalent Committees; and - adherence to Bupa Ltd's Subsidiary Governance Policy.
+- adherence to the matters reserved for the Board of Bupa; - a current Bupa Non-Executive Director sits on the Board; - periodic attendance at Board and Committee meetings of individuals identified as a Group Entity Senior Manager, SMF7, under the Senior Managers and Certification Regime, as they exercise significant influence over the Company; - annual attendance of the Board Chair and Chief Executive Officer at the Bupa Board; - annual attendance of the Risk, Remuneration and Audit Committee Chairs at Bupa's equivalent Board Committees; and - adherence to Bupa's Enterprise Subsidiary Governance Policy